 Study population and setting

 U.S. county-level data (n=3,412 counties) on COVID-19 diagnosis and deaths through mid-April 2020 were linked to county-level data on demographics (age group, race, unemployment, urbanicity), environment (urbanicity, air quality, social distancing), and healthcare access (insurance) from various sources from 2014-2020, including the U.S. Census Bureau, the Centers for Disease Control, and Unacast.
 Bayesian hierarchical models adjusting for time since first case were used to estimate rate ratios for counties with a higher vs. lower proportion of Black residents (as compared to the national average), adjusting for county-level characteristics.
-Population attributable fractions were estimated for all, disproportionately black, and non-disproportionately Black counties.
+Population attributable fractions were estimated for all, disproportionately Black, and non-disproportionately Black counties.

 Summary of Main Findings

 By April 13, 2020, 52% of diagnoses (n= 283,750) and 58% of deaths (n=12,748) were reported in communities where 13% or more of residents were Black (higher proportion).
-After adjustment for county-level characteristics, counties with a higher proportion of Blacks remained associated with higher rates of diagnosis (ratio = 1.24; 95%CI 1.17-1.33) and death (ratio = 1.18; 95%CI 1.00 – 1.40).
+After adjustment for county-level characteristics, counties with a higher proportion of people who were Black remained associated with higher rates of diagnosis (ratio = 1.24; 95%CI 1.17-1.33) and death (ratio = 1.18; 95%CI 1.00 – 1.40).
 For diagnosis, significantly higher rates were observed across the urbanicity spectrum; associations with death were only significant among small metropolitan and non-core areas.
 Population attributable fractions estimated excess deaths associated with occupancy crowding (280,112) and lack of health insurance (126,985).

 The study analyzed data from nearly all US counties, included a wide range of predictors associated with infection and severe COVID19 prognosis, and used appropriate regression methods for small area estimation.